jokester/Komicless/README.md

 # Limitations

-- Unlike offical servers, Komicless only hosts one directory (not really a problem when we can symlink dirs).
+- Unlike offical servers, Komicless only hosts one directory (not really a problem when it handles symlink of dirs).
 - uPnP is not supported yet.

 ## Installation